Our guide will take you through the key steps to continue operating safely and ensuring compliance with the latest government guidance.

 The Bed and Breakfast Association and its members have developed a resource page to support bed and breakfast and guesthouse owners to safely reopen which can be accessed here.

 For further sector specific advice and guidance on working safely during coronavirus (COVID-19), visit the government’s dedicated webpage.
-A reopening tool is also available on the government website here.

 Latest COVID-19 news and resources